jonathanjameswatson/cc_cl_cam_ac_uk/README.md

 This directory contains OCaml code implementing high-level interpreters for the language Slang (= Simple LANGuage), a fragment of the language L3 from 1B Semantics.

+## Extensions

+My list and list pattern matching extensions to the compiler can be found in the [extensions branch](https://github.com/jonathanjameswatson/slang_dune/tree/extensions).

 ## Building

 Install [Dune](https://dune-build).
 Build the project with `dune build`.
 Install `slang` with `dune install`.
 Format the code with `dune build @fmt` and `dune promote`.